QuantaLanguage/Cpp-Annoyances/Semicolon after Struct/readme.md

 Why do Structs require a Semicolon after the closing bracket '}'?
 It looks ugly!
 And is incongruent with Function & Class definitions which Do NOT require a closing semicolon!
+Every field definition within the Struct ends in a semicolon already, so a final extra one is redundant!

 https://stackoverflow.com/questions/5675208/expected-initializer-before-function-name